nihal-ranchod/honours-research/README.md

 ### Supervised by Dr. Branden Ingram and Dr. Pravesh Ranchod

-### This reasearcg project is built using [OpenSpiel](https://github.com/google-deepmind/open_spiel): A Framework for Reinforcement Learning in Games
+### This reasearch project is built using [OpenSpiel](https://github.com/google-deepmind/open_spiel): A Framework for Reinforcement Learning in Games

 ### Dependencies
 ```